joncursi/cheddur-whitepaper/whitepaper.md

 their account.

-This will favorably skew influence over the network towards users who have skin in the game---through earning or buying---and are vested in the long-term uccess of the platform.
+This will favorably skew influence over the network towards users who have skin in the game---by earning in or buying in---and are vested in the long-term uccess of the platform.

 ### "Powering Down"